 Selling a New York Home: What Are My Disclosure Obligations?

-New York law requires you to disclose known home defects to the buyer.
+New York law requires most property sellers to disclose known home defects to buyers, covering structural, environmental, and other physical and legal issues.

-Let's take a look at current-day sellers' duty to disclose, and your potential liability for failure to do so.
+Let's take a look at a sellers' duty to disclose, including:

-In the early days of the shift in this law, New York courts created exceptions to the rule of "caveat emptor," which increased a seller's risk of liability to the buyer for defects.
-A seller with a special relationship of trust to the buyer, such as trustee-beneficiary, guardian-ward, agent-principal, or attorney-client, could be held liable for undisclosed defects.
+In the early days of property law, New York followed a concept called "caveat emptor," or "let the buyer beware."
+That meant sellers could remain silent about home defects without risking liability.
+Then New York courts took steps to protect buyers by creating exceptions, for example that a seller with a special relationship of trust to the buyer, such as trustee-beneficiary, guardian-ward, agent-principal, or attorney-client, could be held liable for undisclosed defects.

-To add to the courts' findings, the New York legislature created the Property Condition Disclosure Act (the PCDA) (N.Y.
+To augment the courts' guidance, the New York legislature created the Property Condition Disclosure Act (the PCDA) (N.Y.
 Real Prop.
-Law §§ 460-467).
-It requires home sellers to make certain disclosures or pay a credit of $500 to the home buyer at closing.
+Law § § 460-467).
+It requires home sellers to make certain disclosures about the property or pay a credit of $500 to the home buyer at closing.
 Many if not most home sellers in New York actually opt not to complete the statement, and instead pay the credit.

-Let's take a closer look at what the disclosure requirements of PCDA mean for New York home sellers.
+Below, we'll take a closer look at what the disclosure requirements of PCDA mean for New York home sellers who don't pay the credit.

 The PCDA applies to "residential real property," which the law defines as a one- to four-family dwelling that is either actually used as a home or residence by one or more people, or intended to be used as such a home or residence.